Master’s Degree in Integrated Care Management in Chronicity and Ageing

 - Delivery mode: Blended learning

-- Qualification: University Master in Integrated Care in Chronicity and Aging from the Pompeu Fabra University
+- Qualification: Master's Degree in Integrated Care in Chronicity and Aging from the Pompeu Fabra University

-- Approach: Research, providing access to doctoral programmes
+- Approach: Professional and Research, providing access to doctoral programmes

 - Places: 20

 - Languages: Catalan, Spanish and English

 - A multidisciplinary and multidimensional approach that addresses prevalent health problems from different dimensions: social, clinical, economical and care.